Bones season 2: Episodes

-The episode "Player Under Pressure" was originally supposed to air in April 2007 as episode 19, but was delayed in the wake of the Virginia Tech massacre, as the episode's plot featured finding human remains on a college campus.
+The episode "Player Under Pressure" was originally supposed to air in April 2007 as the nineteenth episode of the season, but was delayed in the wake of the Virginia Tech massacre, as the episode's plot featured finding human remains on a college campus.
 The episode later aired in April 2008 as part of the third season, with new footage.
 The episode "Aliens in a Spaceship" introduces the storyline of the Grave Digger, an unresolved case.
 The Grave Digger would later return in the fourth season, when the team discovers its identity.
 Serial killer Howard Epps returns for two episodes, in which the team must discover more of his victims.

 DVD release

 The second season of Bones was released on DVD in region 1 on September 11, 2007, in region 2 on October 15, 2007 and in region 4 on December 3, 2008.
 The set includes all 21 episodes of season two on a 6-disc set presented in anamorphic widescreen.
 Special features include two audio commentaries—"The Glowing Bones in the Old Stone House" by writer Stephen Nathan, actress Emily Deschanel and director Caleb Deschanel and "Stargazer in a Puddle" by executive producers Stephen Nathan, Barry Josephson and Hart Hanson.
 Featurettes include "The Memories in the Season" and "Visceral Effects: The Digital Illusions of Bones".
 Also included are deleted scenes and a gag reel.